 Psychological Therapy

 Cognitive Behavioural Therapy (CBT) is advantageous, as it allows individuals to recognise and modify thought patterns that underlie both addictive behaviour and disordered eating.
-Understanding how CBT operates, and the techniques employed are valuable in recovery.
+Understanding how CBT operates and the techniques employed is valuable in recovery.

 Dialectical Behaviour Therapy (DBT) is another method for teaching these important emotion-regulating skills, without you having to go down that route.